 Amazon and Shopify are the two routes most UK ecommerce sellers choose between — and for VAT they behave very differently.
 The headline difference is simple: Amazon is a marketplace, so in certain cases it collects and pays the VAT for you.
 Shopify is your own store, so you are responsible for the VAT on every sale.

-That single distinction ripples through registration, who hands the VAT to HMRC, how your fees are taxed, and how much bookkeeping you do.
-This guide compares the two side by side so you can see which is simpler for your situation — and what to watch if you sell on both.
+That single distinction ripples through registration, who hands the VAT to HMRC, how your fees are taxed, and how much bookkeeping you do — and as you scale, it quietly shapes your margins and cashflow too.
+This guide compares the two side by side so you can see which is simpler for your situation, and what to watch if you sell on both.